Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II: Introduction

 This paper deals with the last pure class of $\Gtwo$-structures, namely {\em purely coclosed $\Gtwo$-structures}; these are given by the conditions $\tau_0=\tau_1=\tau_2=0$, that is, $d\varphi=*_\varphi\tau_3$ and $d*_\varphi\varphi=0$.
 Equivalently (see \cite{BMR}), they can be characterized by

 In particular, a purely coclosed $\Gtwo$-structure is coclosed.
 The second equation is an equality of $7$-forms, so it imposes a single extra condition.
-By a recent result of Crowley and Nordstr\"om, coclosed $\Gtwo$-structures exist on any closed, oriented spin manifold, since they satisfy an $h$-principle (see \cite[Theorem 1.8]{CN}).
 It is not clear whether there is an $h$-principle for purely coclosed $\Gtwo$-structures.

 We study left-invariant $\Gtwo$-structures on nilmanifolds, compact quotients of connected, simply connected, nilpotent Lie groups by a lattice.
 Hence, we can restrict the attention to $7$-dimensional real nilpotent Lie algebras, which have been classified by Gong in \cite{Gong}.
 As for pure classes, nilpotent Lie groups endowed with a left-invariant closed $\Gtwo$-structure have been classified by Conti and Fern\'andez in \cite{CF}.
 It can be shown that nilmanifolds can not carry locally conformally parallel or left-invariant nearly parallel $\Gtwo$-structures (see the discussion in \cite{purely1}).
 As for left-invariant (purely) coclosed $\Gtwo$-structures, we report some known facts from the literature: \begin{itemize} \item Bagaglini, Fern\'andez and Fino determined in \cite{BFF} which nilpotent Lie groups admit left-invariant coclosed $\Gtwo$-structures in two cases: when the Lie algebra is decomposable, and when it is $2$-step nilpotent. \item In \cite{Freibert}, Freibert obtained all nilpotent almost-abelian Lie algebras with a coclosed $\Gtwo$-structure. \item del Barco, Moroianu and Raffero classified $2$-step nilpotent Lie groups admitting left-invariant purely coclosed invariant $\Gtwo$-structures.
 Their approach uses the theory of 2-step nilpotent Lie algebras and does not rely on the classification of $7$-dimensional nilpotent Lie algebras (see \cite{BMR}). \item In \cite{purely1}, the first author, together with Garvín and Mu\~noz, determined which decomposable and indecomposable Lie algebras of nilpotency step $\leq 4$ admit purely coclosed $\Gtwo$-structures. \end{itemize}